-The Plant Protein Science and Technology Forum aims to provide insights into this highly dynamic landscape and a closer look at compelling advancements that will play an increasingly important role in providing solutions to help shape the systems that will nourish the world.
+The Plant Protein Science and Technology Forum aims to provide insight into compelling advancements that will play an important role in providing solutions to help shape the systems that will nourish the world.

 Learn more about each session by clicking on the links below.

 In this session processing and utilization technologies of plant-based proteins and their relationships in plant-based food systems will be discussed.
 Presentations include protein-starch interactions in the development of structure and functionality of plant-based products, development strategies for plant-based meat alternatives, almond, canola and oats as alternative protein sources and enzyme solutions for plant-based food and beverage production.

 Human Experiences with Plant Proteins: Nutrition & Health Benefits, Sensory Attributes and Personal Care

 This Session will explore how emerging technologies and analytical methods for plant proteins and the products in which they are used affect how people "experience" plant proteins.
 Topics will explore new methods for determining the nutritional quality of proteins and their implications for nutrition labelling and influencing consumer perception of products in which protein content and quality are characterizing attributes.
 In addition, the utilization of comprehensive, quantitative sensory science methods to develop protein ingredients and the foods and other products that contain them will be presented.
 Finally, the opportunities and issues for using plant proteins, hydrolyzates and peptides in cosmetic and personal care applications will be discussed and bring a holistic view to how protein ingredients can enhance the human experience.